The blog portal

 Weekend in the Water Kingdom

 We walk past the Lillö castle ruins and continue towards Lillö kungsgård, a large and well-kept farm dating back to the 14th century.
-We have now gone about halfway through the Linnérund and the path starts to turn back towards Kristianstad.
+We are now about halfway through Linnérundan and the path begins to turn back towards Kristianstad.
 It has taken a little longer to walk here than we thought, both because we stopped for a while and looked at the birds on Isternäset and because our little dog found so much exciting things to sniff after the road.

 Art, ruins and currant shells